Learn how to take control, manage your situation, and help yourself and your child....

 Watch Their Weight: It will be the major measuring stick to the spit up severity - no matter how much you think is staying in, what will matter is if the baby is gaining weight and thriving.

-Think Vertical: To keep the spit up down, you'll find benefits to keeping your baby upright using a variety of methods.
+Think Vertical: To keep the spit up down, you'll find benefits to keeping your baby upright during feedings.
 Take advantage of this time to bond with baby as you hold them close.
-Elevation for rest is also key; just make sure it's safe and supervised.
+For all naps, rest and sleep, following the safe sleep guidelines.

 Tricks of The Trade: Everyone has their own tricks and the Internet is full of advice from other moms and caregivers.
 Try, try, try to see what works for your and your baby.
 Stay on top of news and research.